 The study is a census survey for municipalities, regions and the state.
-For the private sector, the wage structure statistics are a sample survey that comprises around 50 per cent of the total number of employees in the private sector.
+For the private sector, the wage structure statistics is a sample survey that comprises around 50 per cent of the total number of employees in the private sector.
 The target population in the survey consists of individuals aged 18-66 years with permanent and temporary employment and active business operators/partners with wages and terms of employment according to an agreement.

 All companies with at least 500 employees are included in the survey each year.
-The selection, consisting of around 8,700 companies, organisations and foundations, is made through a simple random sample.
+The sample, consisting of around 8,700 companies, organisations and foundations, is made through a simple random sample.
 Under normal circumstances, around 20 per cent of the companies change from year to year.
-It is the small and medium-sized enterprises that are replaced in the survey, since companies with at least 500 employees are always included.
+This sample rotation only affects the small and medium-sized enterprises, since all companies with at least 500 employees are always included.

-The selection is stratified by company size (seven size categories) and industry (83 industry groups) in 530 strata, where the individual items in each respective stratum are allocated the respective stratum's index factor.
-Using this index factor, calculations can be made of the wage structure for Sweden as a whole.
+The sample is stratified by company size (seven size categories) and industry (83 industry groups) into 530 strata, where the individual items in each respective stratum are allocated the respective stratum's weight.
+Using this weight, calculations can be made of the wage structure for Sweden as a whole.

 The wage structure statistics for the whole labour market apply the concept of monthly salary.
-The measurement of monthly salary includes several different wage components where all wages are indexed to full time.
+The measurement of monthly salary includes several different wage components where all wages are scaled to full time.
 Besides fixed salary, fixed wage supplements and a large number of variable wage supplements are also included.
 A management supplement is an example of a fixed wage supplement.
 Variable supplements often depend on the placement of the working hours (such as supplements for uncomfortable working hours or shift work).
 Other variable supplements include supplements for higher risk, dirt and heat.